JoeyStanley/jekyll-for-designers/_posts/2021-08-31-365-papers-update.md

 <img width = "85%" src="/images/plots/365_papers/pace.jpg">

-Looks like in 2018 and 2019 (when I was in the throes of writing my dissertation), my pace was usually somewhere around one paper every 4 to 8 days.
-So about one a week or occasionally two a week, on average. starting in 2020 and continuing into this year, my pace is quicker and I'm reading a paper at least every three days on average.
+Looks like in 2018 and 2019 (when I was in the throes of dissertation-writing), my pace was usually somewhere around one paper every 4 to 8 days.
+So about one a week or occasionally two a week, on average.
+Starting in 2020 and continuing into this year, my pace is quicker and I'm reading a paper at least every three days on average.

 My pace ebbed and flowed within a single year quite a bit and it's interesting to see the patterns.
 In August of 2018 for example, I started really hunkering down and writing my dissertation, so there's a sudden increase in pace (in the blue line).
 In early 2019 you can see I read in short bursts (I binge-read several 3rd Wave sociolinguistics papers).
 In June 2019 I took GIS and Stats courses so that uptick was from those classes.
 In September I was in a data visualization phase.
 And it looks like the time between when I submitted my dissertation and when I defended it (in December 2019), I didn't do much reading at all.

 My pace went up quite a bit in 2020 as I was transitioning from dissertation work to teaching.
 I read some material related to my job talk and was working on submitting my chapter in *Speech in the Western States: Volume III*.
 The biggest jump was in March 2020.
-Yes, that's whe COVID hit, but I was also fortunate to be hired as a "curriculum developer" for BYU so I was prepping a course and doing a *lot* of reading.
+Yes, that's when COVID hit, but I was also fortunate to be hired as an "instructional designer" for BYU so I was prepping a course and doing a *lot* of reading.
 Things waned as I moved to Utah but when Fall semester hit, I kept that pretty quick pace up as I was prepping two new courses.
 This continued into 2021 as I prepped another two new courses.
 And you can see my recent uptick as I start getting ready to teach again.

 ## Content